Ir para o conteúdo

 Methodology

-The survey measures ICT use by Internet users 9 to 17 years old.
-The sample plan uses information from the most recently available Census and National Household Sample Survey (PNAD) or the Continuous National Household Sample Survey (PNADC), carried out by the Brazilian Institute of Geography and Statistics (IBGE).
+The sample plan of the survey uses information from the most recently available Census and National Household Sample Survey (Pnad) or the Continuous National Household Sample Survey (Continuous Pnad), carried out by the Brazilian Institute of Geography and Statistics (IBGE).
 Face-to-face interviews are conducted in households in urban and rural areas.
 The survey sample is stratified and conglomerated in various stages, according to the domains of interest for presentation of results.